Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Results

 In order to investigate nonreciprocal entanglement, we plot the three $E_{ij}$ logarithmic negativities and the minimum residual contangle $\mathcal{R}_\tau^{min}$ as functions of the normalized cavity frequency detuning $\tilde{\Delta}_a$ in \Cref{fig:fig3}.
 When the YIG sphere rotates in a fixed direction, a magnetic field applied along z(-z) produces a positive (negative) frequency shift $ \Delta_B$ via the Barnett effect, similar to the Sagnac effect.
-Therefore, the Barnett effect can be used to break the time-reversal symmetry and realize unidirectional bipartite and tripartite entanglement in our system (see \Cref{fig:fig3}).
-As shown in \Cref{fig:fig3}, when the Barnett shift $\Delta_B<0$, both bipartite and tripartite entanglements are enhanced, whereas they are dramatically suppressed when $\Delta_B>0$, i.e., all the entanglements exhibit different responses when the direction of the magnetic field is reversed.
+Therefore, the Barnett effect can be used to break the time-reversal symmetry and realize unidirectional bipartite and tripartite entanglement in our system (see \Cref{fig:fig3} for instance).

+As shown in \Cref{fig:fig3}, when the Barnett shift is negative $\Delta_B<0$, both bipartite and tripartite entanglements are enhanced, whereas they are drastically suppressed when the Barnett shift is positive $\Delta_B>0$, i.e., all the entanglements exhibit less responses when the direction of the magnetic field is reversed.
 This indicates that the sign of the Barnett-induced frequency shift plays a crucial role in controlling the strength of quantum correlations in the system, with negative shifts favouring stronger entanglement and positive shifts weakening it.
-This allows the photon-magnon, photon-vibration, and tripartite entanglements to be enhanced by $\sim$ 2, 1, and 4 times, respectively.
+This induces a threefold enhancement of the tripartite entanglement.

+In \Cref{fig:fig44}, we display the bipartite entanglement, $E_{am}$, $E_{aB}$ and $E_{mB}$ as a function of phase $\theta$ for different values of squeezing parameter $\chi$.
+It can be seen that all entanglements are significantly enhanced within a carefully chosen range of the phase $\theta$.
+Moreover, the degree of entanglement increases further with increasing squeezing parameter $\chi$, indicating the constructive role of squeezing of magnon in strengthening quantum correlations.
+In particular, the maximum photon-magnon, $E_{am}$, bipartite entanglement is achieved for phase values satisfying $\theta=\pi/2 + 2 n \pi$ where $ n\in \mathbb{Z}$.
+In contrary, the photon-vibration entanglement $E_{aB}$, reaches its maximum when the phase fulfils $\theta=3\pi/2 + 2n \pi$.
+This phase shift of $\pi$ between the two optimal conditions highlights the complementary nature of the photon-magnon and photon-vibration entanglement generation mechanisms in the system.
+On the other hand, the magnon–vibration entanglement remains essentially independent of the phase in the weak magnon-squeezing regime $\chi/\omega_\nu<0.1$.
+As the squeezing strength increases beyond this value, the entanglement $E_{mB}$ becomes phase sensitive and reaches its maximum at $\theta=\pi/2 + 2 n \pi$ where $ n\in \mathbb{Z}$.